AlphaOne1/sonicweb/CONTRIBUTING.md

 - approved by another maintainer
 - and is up to date with the default branch.

+In addition to these automatic checks, the following conditions have to be met:

+- Changelog: The changelog has the sections with the changes of the past releases, these are immutable less for corrections.
+There is at least one section explicating the next release.
+All visible changes have to be included in the changelog.
+Further security fixes have to be included here.

-Any maintainer is allowed to merge a PR if all of these conditions ae met.
+Any maintainer is allowed to merge a PR if all of these conditions have been met.